Cabazitaxel (By injection)

 Warnings While Using This Medicine:

-- Tell your doctor if you have kidney disease, liver disease, anemia, an infection, lung disease, or a history of stomach ulcer or bleeding.
+- Tell your doctor if you have kidney disease, liver disease, lung disease, anemia, any type of infection, or a history of stomach ulcer or bleeding.
 Tell your doctor if you have ever received radiation treatment.

 - This medicine can cause the following problems: